 2021 UPDATE: So I know before I said any secondary meat you’d like (or all beef if you’re not the biggest fan of mixing), but I just did a round with Italian Sausage (leftover from some other meals I was working on) and it was BOMB.
 By far the best bolognese according to Frankie, and he’s a picky individual. 🙂 So below are some adjustments to just simplify the recipe all the more.
 ENJOY!!!
 (P.S. due to a high volume of cookies & day job initiatives, I will be scaling back new episodes to every other week – once things settle down, we’ll pick it back up again!
 Promise!!!)

 I think that the key to the best bolognese sauce all starts with your meat.
 For real.
 And honestly, for any of my ground meat-centric meals, I try really hard to stay away from just one kind of meat.
-I like the way flavors just intensify when you combine meats: beef with a little pork, or a little veal if I can find it, or even a little lamb, which has that really strong earthiness to it!
+I like the way flavors just intensify when you combine meats: beef with a little pork, or Italian sausage, or even a little lamb, which has that really strong earthiness to it!
 And especially for bolognese, the meat is pretty darn important!
 Well, that and the kind of tomatoes you use.

 How many of you reading this right now have noticed that jarred tomato sauce gives you heart burn? *Cooking Maggie raises her hand* Yeah, it’s not pleasant, however easy it may be to just dump the whole jar in after browning that meat and calling it a day.
 As I’ve gotten older, I have gotten a little more sensitive to acidic levels, which has made eating one of my favorite things in the world an incredibly uncomfortable affair.
 Thus, I was left with the task of finding a way to make my sauce from scratch, rather than from a jar or a can (because certain canned tomatoes have a TON of acid in them still).